-In addition to his experience in Leningrad and Moscow, he also spent a year researching his Master’s thesis in Hungary.
+In addition to his experience in Leningrad and Moscow, he also spent a year researching his master’s thesis in Hungary.

 “The exchange programs strengthened my language capacity, which proved crucial for getting international positions in the federal government,” says Mr. Millar, who spent two years with the European Bank for Reconstruction and Development, in London, before accepting the diplomatic assignment in Moscow.

-His experiences eventually led him to a posting as the Canadian Ambassador to the Republic of Kazakhstan, the Kyrgyz Republic and Tajikistan—Central Asian countries with resource-based economies.
+His experiences eventually led him to a posting as Canadian Ambassador to the Republic of Kazakhstan, the Kyrgyz Republic and Tajikistan—Central Asian countries with resource-based economies.

 “It was fascinating to end my career in a country such as Kazakhstan with its history of bilingualism and multi-ethnicity, like Canada,” says Mr. Millar.
 “My role was to promote Canada, included promoting Canadian trade and investment by deepening ties with local business and government contacts.”